-I have worked in the NHS with outpatients in the community, and I currently work for a counselling charity, in primary schools and in private practice.
+I have worked in the NHS with outpatients in the community, and I currently work for a counselling charity in their Children and Families Service and in private practice.
 I have worked in the creative and performing arts for many years and have an MA in Integrative Arts Psychotherapy.
 I have experience working in the area of disability issues and continue to work training medical students in consultation skills and psychiatry.
 Most recently I have completed a PG Certificate in Working with Children, Adolescents and their Families for Mental Wellbeing from the Tavistock.

 As well as the exploratory and existential aspects of a person's life experience, the sorts of issues I have experience working with adults include:

 The sorts of issues I have experience working with children and young people include: